-New Road Hotel, Whitechapel, London, Hotel Review – Last weekend we stayed a night in The New Road Hotel, a boutique hotel in Whitechapel as part of our Christmas trip to London.
+New Road Hotel, Whitechapel, London, Hotel Review – Recently we stayed a night in The New Road Hotel, a boutique hotel in Whitechapel as part of our Christmas trip to London.
 We had spent the day on the open top sightseeing bus and at the Winter Wonderland in Hyde Park and were absolutely exhausted.
 As soon as I got to the hotel I felt better – the staff were so friendly and the hotel itself was warm and welcoming.

 We had two adjoining rooms between the four of us (rooms 318 and 320).
 You entered the rooms through one door and then came into a large hallway with two more doors.
 The room on the right had a king size bed with a huge TV just above its footboard.
 There was also a dressing table and clothes storage area.

 The bathroom was partitioned off with an opaque glass wall and was large and decadent feeling with a big shower head and some lovely smelling toiletries.

 The other room was a twin room with the beds pushed together.
 We took this room as the twins made a super king size bed and we like lots of room!
 Both beds were very firm.
 Our bathroom was a little smaller but still as nice with its own shower and the same lovely toiletries.

 We also had a massive Samsung TV.
 Both TVs had all the freeview channels including the kids channels, so that, and the free wi-fi throughout the hotel kept them occupied.

 New Road Hotel, Whitechapel, London – Hotel Review